mcparaca/Masters-thesis/README.md

-# Repository of Tymoteusz Cieślik
+# Repository of Tymoteusz Cieślik.